elastic/apm-k8s-attacher/README.md

 a config is created at `~/.kube/config`, which is already set to communicate with the cluster. if using two clusters, cf.: https://kind.sigs.k8s.io/docs/user/quick-start/#interacting-with-your-cluster

+# tls

+generating the tls certs for local testing are documented here; the user will most likely be bringing their own. loading them into the cluster is also documented; clients and testing will have to do this regardless.

+1. decide on your app and namespace names. app name is required; namespace will default to `default`.
+2. run the generation script: `./gen-cert.sh $APPNAME $NAMESPACE`

 # notes